Articles

 A Gentle Introduction to Investing for Software Engineers (I) — Motivation

 You can access all the articles of the series through the following links: (I) — Motivation (II) — Compounding interest and introducing other factors (III) — Determining a company value and acquisition point (IV) — My methodology to determine which stock to buy If you are reading this article, chances are you a Software Engineer that has ended up here looking up for saving, investment or retirement advice.
 Or maybe you have a different profession, but ended up here anyway.
+It doesn’t matter, as long as this article can provide you some value.
+Recently, and in informal conversations with peers, investing came as a natural topic.
+I realized most of the peers in the industry do not have a clear strategy for retiring or investing their savings.
+I am summarizing here my knowledge and experience investing, and I hope it can be of your benefit.

 Approaching a methodology to select speakers for conferences